Can we be friends? Dating apps say sex isn't everything in a post-pandemic world

 Amorous entanglements aren’t uppermost in the minds of many people emerging from long periods of pandemic isolation.
 Instead, they crave the friendships and social groups they have been starved of over the past year.

-That's the verdict of dating apps such as Tinder and Bumble (BMBL.O), which are launching or acquiring new services focused entirely on making and maintaining friends.
+That’s the verdict of dating apps such as Tinder and Bumble, which are launching or acquiring new services focused entirely on making and maintaining friends.

 “There’s a really interesting trend that has been taking place in the connection space, which is this desire to have platonic relationships,” said Bumble founder and CEO Whitney Wolfe Herd.